Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Transition-Aware LC-RIS Phase-shift Design

 \subsubsection{Over-and undershooting technique}

-In order to accelerate the time response of \textit{each individual} \gls{LC} cell, we can exploit so-called techniques named over- and undershooting \cite{sayyah1992anomalous}.
+In order to accelerate the time response of \textit{each individual} \MD{\gls{LC}-\gls{RIS} phase shifter}, we can exploit so-called techniques named over- and undershooting \cite{sayyah1992anomalous}.
 To do that, when the phase of the \gls{LC} must increase, i.e., $[\omega_d]_n>[\omega_0]_n$ the $V_{\max}$ is applied to the corresponding cell.
 In contrast, when it needs to be decreased, i.e., $[\omega_d]_n<[\omega_0]_n$, zero voltage which is related to relaxed state is applied.
 In both cases, we change the voltage control to the $[\bv_d]_n$ when the phase reaches the desired value.
 The required time for $n$th cell to reach its desired phase shift by exploiting this technique can be reduced as follows

 where $[\bt_r]_n$ determines the required time for $n$ cell to reach its desired phase.
-Similarly, to decrease the phase shift of the \gls{LC} cell, i.e., $[\omega_d]_n<[\omega_0]_n$, we first set the voltage to zero using the undershooting technique so the required time is obtained as
+Similarly, to decrease the phase shift, i.e., $[\omega_d]_n<[\omega_0]_n$, we first set the voltage to zero using the undershooting technique so the required time is obtained as

 where we usually assume $\omega_{\min}=0$.